Path Planning Optimisation for SParse, AwaRe and Cooperative Networked Aerial Robot Teams (SpArC-NARTs): Optimisation Tool and Ground Sensing Coverage Use Cases: Acknowledgements

 \section{Acknowledgements}

-This work was supported by the Portuguese Foundation for Science and Technology (FCT) under Grant 2023.04842.BD and project UIDB/50021/2020 (DOI: 10.54499/UIDB/50021/2020).
-This work was also supported by LARSyS FCT funding (DOI: 10.54499/LA/P/0083/2020, 10.54499/UIDP/50009/2020, and 10.54499/UIDB/50009/2020).
+This work was supported by the Portuguese Foundation for Science and Technology (FCT) under Grant 2023.04842.BD and by LARSyS FCT funding (DOI: 10.54499/LA/P/0083/2020, 10.54499/UIDP/50009/2020, and 10.54499/UIDB/50009/2020).
+This work is also funded by national funds through FCT — Fundação para a Ciência e a Tecnologia, I.P., under projects/supports :